EDB Klio Operator Helm Chart v0.0.15

-The EDB Klio Operator Helm chart from EDB allows you to deploy the Klio Operator in your Kubernetes cluster.
+The EDB Klio Operator Helm chart allows you to deploy the Klio Operator in your Kubernetes cluster.
 It is distributed as a private OCI image.

 Prerequisites